ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 ![Trace viewer showing screenshots, reasoning, parsed actions, timings, tokens, and memory](/content/images/holo-agent/holo-trace-viewer-demo.gif)

 The HTML viewer makes this inspectable while a run is still live.
-Failed traces are especially valuable because they show exactly what the model saw, what it was told, what it returned, what the parser understood, and whether the page changed.
+Failed traces are especially useful because they show what the model saw, what it was told, what it returned, what the parser understood, and whether the page changed.

-This was the main observability surface.
-When the agent got into loops, the trace made the failure concrete: the screenshot stayed the same, the prompt history showed repeated actions, the raw model response explained why it thought the action was still sensible, and the parsed action showed whether the harness had repaired or overridden it.
-That combination is much more useful than logs alone because it lets you debug both sides of the loop: the model's visual reasoning and the controller's execution policy.

 Most of the agent's current safeguards came from reading those traces and promoting repeated failures into code.

-## My Takeaways
+## Takeaways

-- CDP attachment to an existing browser, instead of launching a fresh unauthenticated one.
+- Attach to an existing browser with CDP rather than launching a fresh unauthenticated profile.
-- Interactive-element scanning, especially for canvas and custom controls.
+- Ground the model with page state when the page can provide it, especially for canvas and custom controls.
-- JS-dispatched CreateJS events.
-- A semantic `nav_button` action.
-- Action history in the prompt.
-- JSON repair and key normalization.
-- Loop detection and screenshot-hash stale detection.
-- Loading/video state guards.
-- Cross-run knowledge summaries.
-- Deterministic fallbacks for repeated screens.
-- Live and final trace viewers.
-- Deep model-server health checks.
+- For further investigation - In the traces, I included a visual dot overlay on the screenshot for my visual recognition.
+But what If the screenshot feedback to the visual only mode also had that previous click overlay - could the model reason relative to the previous click where it should click next?
+This would test a question I'm left with, can VLMs really see?
+- Treat clicking as a compatibility layer.
+DOM clicks, Playwright mouse clicks, and CreateJS event dispatch are not interchangeable.
+- Keep action history, stale-screen detection, loop guards, and JSON repair close to the agent loop.
+- Record traces that show screenshots, prompts, raw model output, parsed actions, timings, and final status.

-- There is also a tension between generality and usefulness.
+There is a trade-off.
 A purely general agent gets stuck more often.
-A heavily specialized harness works better, but accumulates domain and workflow assumptions and would require customised deployment.
+A specialised harness works best.
+If I were applying this in an organisation context, where I know what the steps are ahead of time - then I could have prescriptive workflows defined acting as guardrails for the agent.